 - 1 teaspoon ground cinnamon

 In a saucepan over low heat, whisk together the milk and tea leaves.
 Bring mixture to a gentle simmer and remove from heat.
 Let stand 15 minutes to infuse.
 Strain the steeped milk from the tea leaves and set the liquid aside until ready to use, discard tea leaves.
 Divide the steeped milk into two 1/2 cups, as this will be used in both the tangzhong and the dough.

 Add a 1/2 cup of the steeped milk, water and flour to a saucepan over low heat.
 Whisk together until mixture thickens into a smooth paste.
 Remove from heat and set aside to cool.

 - In the bowl of a stand mixer fitted with the dough hook attachment, mix together the flour and instant yeast.

-- In a separate small mixing bowl, whisk together the tangzhong, the remaining 1/2 cup of the orange spice milk, egg, sugar, orange zest and salt.
+- In a separate small mixing bowl, whisk together the tangzhong, the remaining 1/2 cup of the steeped milk, egg, sugar, orange zest and salt.